Ex-champion Williams roars back to beat Robertson

-World Snooker Championship 2023: Mark Williams beats Jimmy Robertson
+World Snooker Championship 2023 results: Mark Williams beats Jimmy Robertson

 Last updated on .From the section Snooker